San Carlos, Distrito Nacional

 San Carlos or San Carlos de Tenerife is a Sector in the city of Santo Domingo in the Distrito Nacional of the Dominican Republic.
-This old neighborhood is populated in particular by individuals from the middle class.
+This old neighborhood is populated in particular by individuals from the lower middle class.

 The village of San Carlos de Tenerife was founded in 1684 by Canary Islanders.

 San Carlos is home to Club San Carlos of the Torneo Superior de Baloncesto.